hashicorp/terraform-provider-tfe/website/docs/r/team_token.html.markdown

 - `description` (String) The description of the token, which must be unique per team.
 - `expired_at` (String) The token's expiration date.
 The expiration date must be a date/time string in RFC3339 format (e.g., "2024-12-31T23:59:59Z").
 If no expiration date is supplied, the token will expire 24 months from creation and a warning during plan and apply phases will be displayed.
 - `force_regenerate` (Boolean) Only applies to legacy tokens without descriptions.
 If set to `true`, a new token will be generated even if a token already exists.
 This will invalidate the existing token!
-Regeneration is triggered only when this value changes, so leaving it set to `true` will not regenerate the token on every apply.
-To regenerate on demand, replace the resource with `terraform apply -replace="tfe_team_token.<name>"`, or use the `replace_triggered_by` lifecycle argument to tie regeneration to changes in another resource.
-This cannot be set with `description`.
+Regeneration is triggered only when this value changes.

 ### Read-Only